Claim your freebie!

 Or what about this for a fab class present?
-I remember having one of these as a child and loving that I could change the colours so quickly.
+I remember having one of these Bic 4 colour pens as a child and loving that I could change the colours so quickly.
 I bet many primary children would love one of these and they offer great value at just under £1 per pen.
 Or you may love them for your own planning.
 I have a traditional coloured one and also a gorgeous pastel one, that makes my planning look much prettier!

 Throw and catch